Hayor4real/individual-portfolio/README.md

 Tailwind CSS:
 The utility-first approach of Tailwind CSS allowed for rapid prototyping and styling without the need for extensive custom styles.
 This expedited the development process while ensuring consistency in design.

-Framer Motion:
-Framer Motion stood out for its simplicity in adding animations.
-Its integration seamlessly complemented the React components, providing a visually engaging experience without compromising performance.

-Overall Considerations:
-The selected stack was based on a balance of familiarity, community support, and the specific requirements of the portfolio project.
-The technologies chosen aligned well with the project goals, allowing for an efficient development process and a polished final product.

 # My professional portfolio made by me